Skip to content

 If you take prescription medication, speak with your medical provider.
 Some medications may not be available in your host country, may only be available in generic form, or may even be illegal to possess.
 This is especially true of medications for psychological conditions such as depression and ADD/ADHD, as some of those medications commonly prescribed in the U.S. are not legal abroad.

 We recommend reviewing the U.S. Department of State’s Health Information for Americans Abroad page, which includes advice about traveling and prescription medication.
 You can also contact International SOS to determine if the prescription medication you plan to bring abroad is legal in your host country.
+If you haven't already, you can follow these instructions to create an account with International SOS.

 If possible, bring enough medication to last the whole time you are abroad.
 This is a good idea even for travel on domestic Education Abroad programs, where you may not have easy access to your usual medications.
 Check with your doctor and/or insurance company ahead of time to determine if you can obtain a large supply in advance; if not, there may be alternative options for you to continue your medication while abroad.
 You should not stop taking any medications or modifying your medications without first consulting your doctor.
 Prescription medications vary from country to country in name, potency, and purity, and they may NOT be sent to you through international mail.
 Keep all medication, including prescriptions and over-the-counter medicines, in its original container/packaging.
 Though it might save space in your luggage to pour all pills into one bag, this can cause major issues at customs as the officers will not be able to identify your medication.